zuojiang/isomorphic-fetch-improve/README.md

 })
 ```

-Options
+Additional options
 ---

 1. `timeout` [Default: `0`] Set timeout.

 1. `retryMaxCount` [Default: `Infinity`] Set retry max count, when an error occurred, such as refresh, lock screen.

+1. `retryDelay` [Default: `0`] Set delay milliseconds when retry.

-1. `cancelableTaskName` [Default: `null`] Set the task name, to avoid the response data is replaced by old request.
+1. `cancelableTaskName` [Default: `null`] Set the task name, to avoid the response data is replaced by old request in the response period.

 License
 ---